Kellenkjames/RB101/lesson_6/twenty-one-pseudocode.md

 * `Player Turn:`
   * The player goes first, and can decide to either "hit" or "stay".
-  * A hit means the player will ask for another card--remember that if the total exceeds 21, then the player "busts" and loses.
+  * A hit means the player will ask for another card--remember that if the total exceeds `21`, then the player "busts" and loses.
-  * The decision to hit or stay will depend on what the player's cards are and what the player thinks the dealer has.
+  * The decision to hit or stay will depend on what the player's cards are and what the player `thinks` the dealer has.
   * For example, if the dealer is showing a "10" (the other card is hidden), and the player has a "2" and a "4", then the obvious choice is for the player to "hit".
   * The player can continue to hit as many times as they want.
 The turn is over when the player either busts or stays.
 If the player busts, the game is over and the dealer won.